praveen-1101/To-Do-list/README.md

 <li>To remove all completed tasks, click the Clear Completed button (optional).</li>
 <h3>Contributing</h3>
 We welcome contributions!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
 Open issues for any bugs or feature requests.<br>
+<h3>License</h3>
+This project is licensed under the MIT License.
+See the LICENSE file for details.
 <h3>Contact</h3>
 For questions or suggestions, feel free to reach out:
 <ul>